pagkly/Zed/Investopedia3/Elective-Deferral Contribution.md

 ### Employee and Employer Total Contribution Limit

 The rules stated earlier apply only to elective-deferral contributions.
-They do not apply to the [matching contributions](https://www.investopedia.com/terms/m/matchingcontribution.asp) from an employer, [non-elective employee contributions](https://www.investopedia.com/terms/n/non-electivecontribution.asp), or any allocations of forfeitures.
+They do not apply to the [[matching contributions]](https://www.investopedia.com/terms/m/matchingcontribution.asp) from an employer, [[non-elective employee contributions]](https://www.investopedia.com/terms/n/non-electivecontribution.asp), or any allocations of forfeitures.
 The IRS limits the total amount that can be contributed to an employee's retirement plan from all sources, including the employer's matching and the employee's contributions.

 The total contributions to an employee's retirement plan from both the employee and employer cannot exceed the lesser of: